Order a court proceeding transcript

 Office of Transcription Services

 An official transcript is a written record of what's said during a court proceeding, transcribed from an electronic recording by a transcriber or reporter.
-Transcripts are commonly used by parties seeking review by the appeals court.
+Transcripts are commonly used by parties looking for review from the appeals court.
 Approved court transcribers on the Massachusetts trial court list are selected to prepare these official transcripts.

 To order a transcript, make sure you have the proper case information, including:

-- The name of the judge and courtroom number — Provide the name of the judge that presided over the case and the courtroom where the case was held.
+- The name of the judge and courtroom number — Give the name of the judge that presided over the case and the courtroom where the case was held.

-- The date and time of your proceeding — Provide the date, start time, and end time of the proceeding.
-If you don't know the exact start or end time, a.m. or p.m. is helpful in locating the specific case on the audio recording.
+- The date and time of your proceeding — Give the date, start time, and end time of the proceeding.
+If you don't know the exact start or end time, a.m. or p.m. is helpful to find the specific case on the audio recording.

 - NAC (Notice of Assignment of Counsel) number — Provide the NAC number if you're ordering an indigent transcript that will be paid for by the Committee for Public Counsel Services (CPCS).

-Estimated costs are based on producing approximately 50 pages of transcript for 1 hour of recording.
-If the length of your proceeding is 1 hour, multiply that by the respective page rate.
-A copy transcript can only be ordered if an original transcript has been previously prepared.
+Estimated costs are based on producing about 50 pages of transcript for 1 hour of recording.
+If your proceeding is more than 1 hour long, multiply that by the respective page rate.
+A copy transcript can only be ordered if an original transcript has already been prepared.

-If you're determined to be indigent by the court, the state will cover the cost of the transcript.
+If the court determines that you’re indigent, the state will cover the cost of the transcript.

 |Rush transcript fee||$4.50||per page|